Hope for the Loneliness of Cancer

 Not feeling understood

 Even surrounded by many other people, a person with cancer can feel alone, because people do not fully understand what they are going through.
 The pain, both physical and emotional, can be very intense.
-It’s possible to be in a room with people who know you yet overcome by the burning feeling of not being understood.
+It’s possible to be in a room with people who know you yet be overcome by the burning feeling of not being understood.
 It can feel like there is an unclimbable wall between you and others.

 Indeed, the cancer journey causes many reasons for people to feel lonely; many more not even mentioned here.